-In this tutorial, we will go through a few basic interactions with a dashboard.
+In this tutorial, let's go through a few basic interactions with a dashboard.

 Editing a widget